-National Geographic – The Ultimate Brand Experience?
+National Geographic – A Great Brand Experience?

 The greatest brands have high awareness, a clear and distinctive image, an ability to evoke a strong rational and emotional bond with audiences, stretch into new markets as well as change with the times.
-With the opening of its new London store, The National Geographic Society has set a new high standard for great brand experiences.
+With the opening of its new London store, The National Geographic Society set a new high standard for great brand experiences.

 The National Geographic Society

 It all started in 1888 when 33 explorers and scientists gathered to form the National Geographic Society ‘for the increase and diffusion of geographical knowledge’.
 Over the years, the Society has supported many expeditions and research projects including polar and undersea expeditions, studies of animals, such as Dian Fossey’s study of mountain gorillas.
 It has also enabled discoveries such as the wreck of the Titanic (Robert Ballard) and the man-like Zinjanthropus in Tanzania (Louis Leakey).